Model

 file in the services

-section, giving the full class name and constructor
+section, specifying the full class name and constructor

 parameters.
-This registers it, so to speak, and the object is then called service.
-Thanks to some magic called autowiring, we usually don't need to specify the constructor
+This registers it, and the object is then called a service.
+Thanks to the magic of autowiring, we usually don't need to specify the constructor

-parameters because DI will recognize them and pass them automatically.
-Thus, it would be sufficient to just provide the name of
+parameters because DI will recognize and pass them automatically.
+Thus, it would be sufficient to just provide the

 ...